Frequently Asked Questions

 Will my item wrinkle/need to be ironed?

 Ironing can be avoided by removing items from the dryer promptly and smoothing out the wrinkles while they are still warm.
 Personally, I never find my cotton napkins and towels need ironing.
 Over-dried linen will be most prone to severe creasing.
+Hanging linen to air dry is the best way to prevent creases.
 Linen items will become softer and less prone to creasing with each wash.

 If you want a perfect crisp finish, these natural fibers will require ironing with steam.